 - Easily consolidates over 50,000 images per second.

-- The dynamic depth scan technology and the innovative smart pixel sensor enables the creation of sharp images.
+- The dynamic depth scan technology and the innovative smart pixel sensor enable the creation of sharp images.

-- It offers open data transfer options, thus accelerates the workflow.
+- It offers open data transfer options, thus accelerating the workflow.

 4. CS 3700 Carestream